MerkulovDaniil/notion4ever/README.md

 ```
 </details>

-This script will run every 12 hours, you can change it.
-Note, that the first run could be slow if you page contains a lot of content, but all the following runs will not download already existing files.
+This script will run every 12 hours, and you can change it.
+Note that the first run could be slow if your page contains a lot of content, but all the subsequent runs will not download existing files.
 Congratulations 🤗!

 # 🛠 How it works
-1. Given your notion token and ID of some page, notion4ever downloads all your content from this page and all nested subpages and saves it in a JSON file `notion_content.json`.
+1. Given your notion token and ID of some page, notion4ever downloads all your content from this page and all nested subpages and saves it in a JSON file, `notion_content.json`.
-1. Given your raw Notion data, notion4ever structurizes the content of the page and generates file `notion_structured.json` with markdown content of all pages and relations between them.
+1. Given your raw Notion data, notion4ever structures the page's content and generates file `notion_structured.json` with markdown content of all pages and relations between them.
 Markdown parsing is done via modification of [notion2md](https://github.com/echo724/notion2md) library.
-1. Given structurized notion content, notion4ever generates site from [jinja](https://github.com/pallets/jinja/) templates, which are located in `./_templates` directory.
+1. Given structured notion content, notion4ever generates site from [jinja](https://github.com/pallets/jinja/) templates located in `./_templates` directory.
 All styles are located in `./_sass` directory and compiled with [libsass-python](https://github.com/sass/libsass-python) library.
 By default, site is located in `./_site` directory

 # 🌈 Alternatives
 ## 🆓 Free